 The Cowboys have one draft pick in all seven rounds of the 2023 NFL Draft.
-We won’t know the exact position of each pick until the season comes to an end.
+Currently, the Cowboys are set to pick 26th overall in the first round.

 Here’s how the draft could shake out based on team needs going into the 2023 season: